Symbolic Neural Generation with Applications to Lead Discovery in Drug Design: Symbolic Neural Generation

-In the implementation, instances are checked for inclusion in $\operatorname{nvext}(H|B)$ instead of $\operatorname{ext}(H|B)$.
-This ensures that we do not accept any instance $x$ that vacuously satisfy the requirement that $B \wedge H \models \Sigma(x)$. \Gen employs rejection sampling with contextual updates to ensure that elements in $X$ are in $\operatorname{nvext}(H|B)$.\footnote{ We do not have to explicitly construct $\operatorname{nvext}(H|B)$ for this.
+Procedure \ref{alg:nstar} is a general-purpose implementation for addressing Question (ii) using a large language model (LLM) as a generator of instances from ${\cal U}$. \Gen employs rejection sampling with contextual updates to ensure that elements in $X$ are in $\operatorname{ext}(H|B)$.\footnote{ We do not have to explicitly construct $\operatorname{ext}(H|B)$ for this.
 Instead, we include $x$ in $S$ iff $B \wedge H \models \Sigma(x)$.
-This check can be performed by a model-checker (or in some restricted cases, by an inference engine).} It is reasonably common in the use of language models to include some data in the initial context \citep{brown2020language}.
+This check can be performed by a model-checker (or in some restricted cases, by an inference engine).
+Also we do not accept any instance $x$ that vacuously satisfies the requirement that $B \wedge H \models \Sigma(x)$. } It is reasonably common in the use of language models to include some data in the initial context \citep{brown2020language}.
 For simplicity, we will assume these are provided in $E$.

-The following proposition is evident enough from Step \ref{step:check} in Procedure \ref{alg:nstar}, but is nevertheless worth reinforcing and the proof is given in the appendix \ref{app:correctnessGen}:
+The following proposition is evident enough from Step \ref{step:check} in Procedure \ref{alg:nstar}, but is nevertheless worth reinforcing and the proof is given in Appendix \ref{app:correctnessGen}:

 \begin{myproposition}[Correctness of \Gen] The set $M_n$ returned by Procedure \ref{alg:nstar} is an element of $F(H)$ and $w_n \in [0,1]$. \end{myproposition}